Lee Jae Myung: Early life

+Lee was born in Andong, South Korea as the fifth of seven children.
+His birth likely occurred around 8 December 1963 (the 22nd or 23rd day of the 10th month in the Korean lunisolar calendar), but because his father registered it late, his official birth date was recorded as 22 December 1964.

-Lee grew up in poverty, and as a result of his family's lack of funds, he would frequently forgo social activities and relied on the generosity of school faculty to attend field trips.
-He has cited fishing along the creek with his friends as being one of his favorite past times.
+Lee grew up in poverty and often missed social activities because his family lacked the funds, relying on school faculty's support to join field trips and community events.
+He cited fishing along the creek with friends as one of his favorite pastimes.

-When Lee graduated from elementary school, the South Korean public school system did not give free education for middle and high school.
-His father spent most of the family's money on gambling, and Lee's family left Andong to find work.
+His first-grade report card described him as stubborn, noted that his grades were average, and said he got along well with his classmates.
+After elementary school – when middle and high school weren't publicly funded – his father's gambling losses had exhausted his family's savings, and they left Andong to find work.

 Child factory worker

-Lee's family moved to Seongnam, an industrial planned city built during the administration of Park Chung-hee to concentrate industry outside of Seoul.
-Seongnam was mostly populated by poor people, who were often coerced to move there by the government.
+Lee's family moved to Seongnam, a planned industrial city created under President Park Chung Hee to move industry out of Seoul.
+Seongnam was largely populated by poor people who were forced to relocate there by the government.

-Like other children from poor families, Lee worked in handmade necklace factory instead of middle school.
-After the necklace factory went bankrupt, he moved to a company called Dongma Rubber.
-Lee at this time was not old enough to legally work in South Korea, so he worked under various pseudonyms.
-Lee injured his finger at Dongma Rubber.
+Like other children from poor families, Lee worked in a handmade necklace factory instead of attending middle school.
+When the necklace factory went bankrupt, he found work at Dongma Rubber.
+Because he was underage, he worked under various aliases.
+While working there, Lee injured his finger.

-After the accident, Lee left Dongma Rubber and worked for Daeyang Industry.
-In a second workplace injury, an industrial press crushed his wrist joint.
-The injury was untreated and caused a disability in his arm.
-Later, he was exempted from military service.
-He is a contemporary registered disabled person.
+After the first accident, Lee left Dongma Rubber and worked for Daeyang Industry.
+There, an industrial press crushed his wrist joint in a second injury.
+The wound went untreated and resulted in a permanent arm disability.
+He was later exempted from military service and is officially registered as a disabled person.

-While working at Daeyang Industry, Lee saw a group of students wearing school uniforms and he developed a desire to attend university.
-He enrolled in classes to pass the exams.
-He passed the high school entrance examination and earned a middle school diploma in 1978.
-Two years later in 1980, he passed the university entrance examination and obtained a high school diploma.
+While working at Daeyang Industry, Lee saw students in school uniform and decided to pursue higher education.
+He enrolled in private classes to prepare for equivalency exams.
+In 1978, he passed the middle school equivalency exam and earned his middle school diploma.
+In 1981, he passed the high school equivalency exam and obtained his high school diploma.

-Lee's personal experience with crushing poverty inspired his political philosophy of 'Eokgang Buyak', which aims to curb the privileges and excesses of the powerful and support the poorest segments of society.
+Lee has stated his own experience with severe poverty inspired his political philosophy of "suppressing the strong, helping the weak" (억강부약; 抑強扶弱; Eokgang Buyak), which seeks to curb the privileges and excesses of the powerful and support society's poorest members.